TrashUwU/PokeAssistant/README.md

 ### Get Premium
 Join the support server and create a support ticket to contact the moderators.
 Premium can't be purchased with money.

+## Questions

+### Why is the source code messed up?
+It's encrypted/obfuscated.
+I don't want Pokétwo mods to read and patch against it.
+But you can run it without problem!
+### Why can't I invite the bot instead of hosting it?
+Discord does not verify bots that work against other bot(cheat bots).
+Server limit for unverified bots is 100 and bots in 1K+ servers need too much ram.
+That means you can't invite it to your server, if it's in 100 servers already 😵.
+With the help of this guide, you can make your own bot and customize it without coding!
+### Want to help?
+Star the repository, refer your friends to this Github repository!
+Join the support server to request faster results, no ads and decreased rate limit!
+You must create a support ticket to contact the moderators.
+### Is it harmful?
+The bot is completely safe.
+You will not get banned from Pokétwo or Discord.
+But do not show your bot token to others.

 ### Made by TrashUwU#8019